 [11318]

+A STA shall not transmit an HE TB PPDU when all the following conditions are satisfied:

-A STA operating in an operating class for which the behavior limits set listed in Annex E includes the DFS_50_100_Behavior shall not transmit an HE TB PPDU in response a Trigger frame or a frame with a UMRS Control subfield that is intended to the STA or is designated for UL OFDMA-based random access if the RU Allocation subfield allocated to the STA or designated for UL OFDMA-based random access indicates 26-tone RU and the STA has received at least one Beacon frame or Probe Response frame in which any of the following are true:
+The STA is operating in an operating class for which the behavior limits set listed in Annex E includes the DFS_50_100_Behavior (see Table E-1)

+The HE TB PPDU would be in response to one of the following:

+a Trigger frame containing a User Info field with AID12 subfield carrying the 12 LSBs of the AID of the STA

+a frame with a UMRS Control subfield that is addressed to the STA

+a Trigger frame allocating at least one RA-RU

+the RU is a 26-tone RU

+when the STA has received at least one Beacon frame, from an AP with whom the STA is not associated with, in which any of the following are true:

 The Extended Capabilities element is not present.

 The OBSS Narrow Bandwidth RU in UL OFDMA Tolerance Support bit in the Extended Capabilities element is not present.

 The value of the OBSS Narrow Bandwidth RU in UL OFDMA Tolerance Support bit in the Extended Capabilities element is 0.

-:

 TGax Editor: Please modify the 4th paragraph of this section as follows:

-A STA shall transmit an HE TB PPDU a SIFS after a received PPDU, if both the following conditions are met:
+A STA shall transmit an HE TB PPDU a SIFS after a received PPDU, if all the following conditions are met:

 The received PPDU contains either a Trigger frame (that is not an MU-RTS variant) with a User Info field addressed to the STA, or an MPDU addressed to the STA that contains an UMRS Control subfield.
 The User Info field in the Trigger frame is addressed to a STA if one of the following conditions are met: